aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 ```

 <em><center>Batch resolvers: reducing Lambda invokes but fetching data N times (similar to single resolver).</center></em>

+You can toggle `raise_on_error` parameter in `@batch_resolver` to propagate any exception instead of gracefully returning `None` for a given batch item.

+This is useful when you want to stop processing immediately in the event of an unhandled or unrecoverable exception.

 === "getting_started_with_batch_resolver_handling_error.py"
   	```python hl_lines="3 7 17"